 We said goodbye and got off the phone.
 Having until Friday off was good.
 It would give me time to see what I could salvage from my apartment, find a new place to live, and get Gran settled back into Magnolia.
-In the interim, I could take her up north, to her sister Iliza’s little homestead outside of Austin.
-They hadn’t visited for a while, and Iliza told me we were always welcome to come stay.
+In the interim, I could take her up north to her sister Iliza’s little homestead outside of Austin.
+They hadn’t visited for a while, and the last time I spoke to Iliza, she told me we were always welcome to stay.

 I called her, and sure enough, she was thrilled to have us.

-I spent the rest of the drive practicing what to say to him.
+I spent the rest of the drive practicing what to say.
 I wanted to make as much of an impact as I could without the conversation going off the rails.
 As tempting as it was to indulge in an imaginary scream-fight that ended with me scissor kicking Liam in the throat, I knew how unhelpful that was.
 How unhealthy.
-Plus, he was tall enough that I doubted I could jump high enough to hit him in the neck.
+Plus, he was as tall as his son, and I doubted I could jump high enough to hit him in the neck.
 At least not without a running start, and he’d see that coming from a mile away.

 Katherine Jenkins had to be my inspiration for this.
 Her unshakable calm during my interview in the police station was something to aspire to.
 If I could manage to keep my cool and say all the things that Liam needed to hear, I might be able to stop a civil war and keep a relationship from imploding.
-It was too late for me and my parents, but I saw firsthand how much Liam loved Jakob, and I thought he might still have time to fix what he had broken between them.
+It was too late for my parents and me, but I saw firsthand how much Liam loved Jakob, and I thought he might still have time to fix what he had broken between them.